 This number of Discharge/Charge cycles is entered by editing the C_DcyclesMax User parameter to a value of 1, 2 or 3 cycles.
 The data for each of the Discharge/Charge cycles is displayed on 3 pages in a special LCD top line scrolling region, next (to the left of) the Battery Voltage position.
 This set of data is stored for later recall and viewing in one of 2 memory banks, selected in SetUp/Options, as either Bank 0 or Bank 1.
 This means that a previous or first set of data can be saved in one memory bank while recording the latest data in the other bank.
-(This Options choice, of to which active Bank to next save data, is remembered after the unit has been powered off, so there is less chance of over-writing the set of data you want to keep.)
+(This Options choice, of which active Bank to next save data to, is remembered after the unit has been powered off, so there is less chance of over-writing the set of data you want to keep.)
 In addition, this data is available to be read out the Serial Port from the EEPROM storage Data Bank.

-In the V2.4 Firmware, one can do a complete reconditioning of the pack in one simple setup.
-This is enabled by the software setting the soak option to off when the first discharge cycle starts.
-To set up a full soak precharge, and three discharge charge cycles (with soak off).
+With the V3.0 Firmware, a complete reconditioning of the pack can be done in one simple setup.
+This is enabled by two Soak options.
+The main Soak option is automatically cleared to "No Soak" at the end of the programmed number of discharge cycles.

+To set up the full sequence of precharge with soak, and three discharge / charge cycles (with soak off or on):
-- 1) Attach charger and discharger to the car

-- 2) Set run mode to 6

-- 3) Set soak option to on (in setup)
+- 1) Attach charger and discharger to the car - 2) Set Run mode to 6 - 3) Set Soak option to on at Options2, bit 0 in Setup

-- 4) Press start